-When most people think of a single-family dwelling, they picture a stand-alone structure built on its own land that does not share walls with any neighbors.
+When most people think of a single-family home, it's a stand-alone structure built on its own land that does not share walls with any neighbors.

-However, that’s not the only definition out there.
+However, that’s not the only definition of a single-family home out there.

-For example, the U.S. Census Bureau says semi-detached properties like row houses and townhouses can count if they’re separated by a wall running from the ground all the way to the roof.
-They also can’t share any utilities like heating or air conditioning systems, can’t share common spaces like an attic or basement and can’t be stacked on top of one another.
+The U.S. Census Bureau also classifies semi-detached properties like row houses and townhouses as a single-family home if they’re separated by a wall running from the ground all the way to the roof.
+They also can’t share any utilities like heating or air conditioning systems, can’t share common spaces like an attic or basement, and can’t be stacked on top of one another.

 In many cases, the difference between a single-family home and a multi-family home is obvious.
 Multi-family structures, like duplexes and triplexes, have separate units for separate families inside of one building.